m4ttsch/omscs-notes-notes/information-security/introduction-to-cryptography.md

 Since "A" maps to "D", "B" maps to "E", and so forth, we can just "rewind" each letter in the ciphertext by three to obtain the plaintext.

 ## Simple Ciphers
-Caesar’s cipher - an example of a **shift cipher** - maps each letter to another letter by shifting it a fixed amount.
+Caesar's cipher - an example of a **shift cipher** - maps each letter to another letter by shifting it a fixed amount.
 If we represent each letter in the alphabet as a number - A = 1, B = 2, … , Z = 26 - then we can represent this encryption scheme for a given `letter` and a given `shift` as

 ```bash
 (letter + shift) mod 26
 ```

 The secret key in this scheme is the value of `shift`.
-Since there are only 26 possible keys (any shift higher than 26 wraps back around), an attacker only needs to try at most 26 keys before being able to decrypt any message encrypted with Caesar’s cipher.
+Since there are only 26 possible keys (any shift higher than 26 wraps back around), an attacker only needs to try at most 26 keys before being able to decrypt any message encrypted with Caesar's cipher.

 A generalization of this scheme allows arbitrary mapping of one letter to another; that is, this scheme no longer requires shifting each plaintext letter by the same fixed amount.
 These generalized ciphers are referred to as **substitution ciphers** or **monoalphabetic ciphers**.